-The Medical Minute: Avoid overexertion injuries from 'spring fever'April 25th, 2013 in Health /
+The Medical Minute: Avoid overexertion injuries from 'spring fever'April 25, 2013 in Medicine & Health / Health

 Even the most die-hard couch potato can come down with a case of spring fever as the days get longer and the weather warms.
 You know the symptoms.